 Just a few houses further we entered the next museum, the Gingerbread Museum.
 Yes, there is actually a museum about gingerbread!
 It was actually in the basement and very small.
-Still it was something special, as we could observe the making of gingerbread and were told a lot about how heart-shaped gingerbread once ignited marriages, while seeing "historic" gingerbread and were offered to taste fresh gingerbread.
-Of course we had to buy some and they even have gingerbread-magnets.
+Still, it was something special, as we could observe the making of gingerbread and were told a lot about how heart-shaped gingerbread once ignited marriages while seeing "historic" gingerbread and were offered to taste fresh gingerbread.
+Of course, we had to buy some, and they even have gingerbread-magnets.

 I especially like kind of different museums like the Gingerbread Museum.
-It gets into my collection of museums like the Kumquat Culture Museum in Taiwan, the Ceramics Cultural Park in Shui-li, Taiwan, the Costume Museumin Kyoto, Japan, the Museum of Ceramics Art in Arita, Japan or the Library of Water in Stykkisholmur, Iceland.
+It gets into my collection of museums like the Kumquat Culture Museum in Taiwan, the Ceramics Cultural Park in Shui-li, Taiwan, the Costume Museum in Kyoto, Japan, the Museum of Ceramics Art in Arita, Japan or the Library of Water in Stykkisholmur, Iceland.

-With some ice cream we slowly walked back to the bus stop.
+With some ice cream, we slowly walked back to the bus stop.
 For the next destination we couldn´t take the Hop-On-Hop-Off-Bus, so we took a local bus from Alpetour.
 It took us just about ten minutes to get to Begunje na Gorenjskem, which is the birthplace of the legend of Slovene popular folk music, Slavko Avsenik.
-We were hungry and visited the Avsenik Restaurant, where I got fine risotto.
+We were hungry and visited the Avsenik Restaurant, where I got risotto.
 It looks like they have musical events there too.

 Our real reason to get to Begunje was, however, another attraction, the Kamen Castle Ruins.
 The castle was built in the twelfth century and is a bit of a hike (2 kilometers one way) to the northeast.
 We basically followed the main street from the bus stop just opposite the Avsenik Restaurant.
-We came past the Psychiatry Hospital, where we had a short talk with an italian man who surprised us from above the wall and asked us about our travel plans, while we were hoping the Psychiatry isn't for the worst of cases.
-During the course of our short talk, he informed us that he is a patient there.
+We came past the Psychiatry Hospital, where we had a short talk with an Italian man who surprised us from above the wall and asked us about our travel plans, while we were hoping the Psychiatry isn't for the worst of cases.
+During our short talk, he informed us that he is a patient there.

-There was still time, until the next bus to Bled would depart.
+There was still time until the next bus to Bled would depart.
 On the way back to the bus stop, we entered the park of the Katzenstein Mansion.
-During the German occupation, political prisoners were incarcerated in the mansion and today it houses the Begunje Psychiatric Hospital and the Museum of Hostages.
+During the German occupation, political prisoners were incarcerated in the mansion, and today it houses the Begunje Psychiatric Hospital and the Museum of Hostages.
 We opted for the latter.

 Then, we made a stop at the Church of St. Ulrich.

 Soon, another bus from Alpetour brought us back to Bled, which took about 30 minutes.
-Back in Bled, we enjoyed a last walk along the wonderful lake in the evening, as we would continue on the next day to Postojna.
+Back in Bled, we enjoyed a last walk along the beautiful lake in the evening, as we would continue on the next day to Postojna.